Eisenhower Matrix for Marketers

 DO FIRST

-• Pull numbers for an urgent executive report
+• Prepare urgent executive report with hard deadline

 PLAN THIS WEEK

-• Analyze campaign performance to find optimization opportunities
+• Analyze campaign performance to optimize future efforts

-• Conduct customer research and develop buyer personas
+• Conduct customer research to understand buyer motivations

 DELEGATE

-• Responding to every social media mention in real-time
+• Respond to every social media mention in real-time

 SKIP IF NEEDED

-• Designing a new campaign without clear goals or a target audience
+• Design campaign without clear goals or target audience

 That's a lot to remember!